Government schemes for first time buyers

 East Midlands £261,900

 East of England £407,400

 South West £349,000

-Like the current scheme, the government will lend up to 20% of the property price interest-free for the first five years, with the same rate of interest payable after this.
-The new scheme will finish in March 2023 and there are currently no plans to introduce a further equity loan scheme after this date.
+The current scheme will finish in March 2023 and there are currently no plans to introduce a further equity loan scheme after this date.

 If you want to apply for a Help to Buy equity loan mortgage, our expert mortgage advisers will be happy to answer any questions you have.
 There's no charge for our service, and we will guide you through the process from start to finish.